Sue A. Sanders

-Sue A. Sanders (née, Pike; March 25, 1842 – September 8, 1931) was an American teacher, clubwoman, and author, who was prominent in charities and social circles.
-She served as national president of the Woman's Relief Corps, auxiliary to the Grand Army of the Republic, the largest charitable organization in the world in its day.
-She has the credit of being the originator of placing a flag in every school house, hers the first school to have a flag in McLean County, Illinois.
-The legislature changed the plan to putting it on the outside, which law was later repealed.
-She was the author of A journey to on and from the "golden shore" (1887).
+Sue A. Sanders (née, Pike; March 25, 1842 – September 8, 1931) was an American teacher, clubwoman, and author, who was prominent in social circles.
+She was a leader in charitable organizations serving as the ninth National President of the Woman's Relief Corps (WRC).
+Sanders was the originator of placing a flag in every school house, hers the first school to have a flag in McLean County, Illinois.
+Sanders was also the author of A journey to on and from the "golden shore" (1887).

 Early life and education

 Susan (nickname, "Sue") Augusta Pike was born in Casco, Maine, March 25, 1842.
 Her parents were Harrison W. Pike (1804–1877) and Susan A. Mayberry Pike (1813–1878).
 Her paternal grandfather was Noah Pike, farmer of Fryeburg, Maine, and a descent of John Pike, who came from England to America in 1637 and located at Limerick, Maine.
-The father was born in Fryeburg, August 19, 1803, and was one of a family of twenty-four children, nearly all of whom lived to old age.
-He was a very strong and practical man, as well as a shrewd and capable business man, and was wholly self-educated.
-On Mayberry Hill, Cumberland county, Maine, he was married October 1, 1837, to Miss Susan A. Mayberry, who was born February 3, 1813, a daughter of Edward and Mary (Johnson) Mayberry.
-Her grandfather, Captain Richard Mayberry, served with distinction as an officer in the Revolutionary war.
-The family was an early and prominent one in New England.
+The father was born in Fryeburg, August 19, 1803, and was one of a family of 24 children.
 Harrison W. Pike owned and operated a farm in Casco, until he and his wife, accompanied by their seven small children, came to Bloomington, Illinois, in 1854.
-Two brothers, Meshech and Theophilus, also came with him.
 Here, he engaged in general merchandising and speculating and met with success.
-He was one of the honored pioneers and highly respected citizens of the town.
+Like most men who went west in those days, Harrison accumulated wealth.
+In their family were seven children, all of whom were educated in Bloomington.
+They were: Noah H., Sue A., Ivory H., Alpheus H., Anna M. and Mary A. All of Sue's brothers were soldiers of the Civil war.
 The family attended the Unitarian church.
-In their family were seven children, all of whom were educated in Bloomington.
-They were as follows: Noah H., Sue A., Ivory H., Alpheus H., Anna M. and Mary A. Like most men who went west in those days, Harrison accumulated wealth.

-Her father died June 2, 1877, and her mother, February 12, 1878.

 Sanders began her education in the schools of Casco, and after coming west with the family attended the Bloomington schools and the Illinois State University, of Normal, Illinois.

-She became a member of the International Organisation of Good Templars when fifteen years of age, and took an active part in advancing its principles.
-When eighteen years old, she was elected to the highest office in that order for women in her State.
+She became a member of the International Organisation of Good Templars (IOGT) at the age of 15, and took an active part in advancing its principles.
+When 18 years old, she was elected to the highest office in that order for women in her State.